 As you’d expect, creating your own live streaming app does require some resources.
 However, it can be a great way to expand your available footage.

 What is an API?

-The term API stands for Application Programming Interface.
-An API is a simplified, standardized coding language.
-It allows a developer to easily interact with a given software or application.
+The term API is short for Application Programming Interface.
+An API is a simplified, standardized coding language that allows a developer to easily interact with a given software or application.

 In other words, an API is like a set of detailed instructions.
 These make it easy to create a mobile app that interfaces with an online video platform like Dacast.
 Your developers can use the commands that are specified in the API to make a mobile app that connects with the Dacast platform.
-It’s all seamless!

-According to our internal analytics, the number of viewers who watch Dacast live streams and on-demand video on mobile devices increased from 9 percent in 2016 to 39% in 2017.
+According to our internal analytics, the number of viewers who watch Dacast live streams and on-demand video on mobile devices increased from 9% in 2016 to 39% in 2017.